"That window is crap!" I blurted out.

 If one combines that with the today's theories that there are "windows" of opportunity for everything from speech acquisition to the perfect tennis serve one has the perfect recipe for the 21st century breed of parent anxiety.
 Publishers exploit this anxiety with books ranging from the dangers of vaccination (False) to the importance of free play (True.)
 It's not that there isn't truth in some of these theories, it's that more often than not they distract parents and teachers from what matters.
 In their efforts to do the "right thing" or the "best thing" for their child, parents inadvertently forget to look at the most important part of that equation.
 Their child.

 As parents, when we ask ourselves if it's the "right" time to do something, we're asking the wrong question.
 There isn't such a thing as a "right" time to do something.
 There are only different children and their individual needs.
-From my own personal experience, for example, my son couldn't tie his shoelaces until he was eleven years old.
+From my own experience, for example, my son couldn't tie his shoes until he was eleven years old.
 My daughter could tie a bow behind her back at the age of four.
 Is it realistic to think that the criteria I would use for one of these children would fit the other?
 Buying into the idea of "right" puts us in the position of measuring our children by an imaginary standard that can only fog up the window through which we see our own child.

 And that's not even mentioning the silliness of glamorizing early specialization.
 Childhood is a time for experimentation and dabbling.
 It's a time for taking the time to be a kid.
 Kids shouldn't be trying to be experts.
 Being an expert in one area means that the other areas aren't getting enough attention.
 Practicing for hours a day when you're eight-years-old means you're not spending enough time at the playground.